jjcoronal/portf0lio/page8.md

 layout: default
 ---

-### Wood Prototyping, Fabrication, & Community Engagement
+### Woodworking, Digital Design, & Community Engagement
 #### Taller Casa-Estudio

 Timber construction in Mexico sits at a difficult intersection: digitally sophisticated design tools on one side, unskilled labor and limited construction literacy on the other.
 This project worked inside that gap.